What do these issues — family-separation immigration policies, sexual harassment in business, and police brutality in our streets — have in common?

-- Leadership often focuses on achieving tasks, projects and goals (right side) while ignoring demands to promote a culture of meaning and purpose (left side) that courses through an organization.
+- Leadership often focuses on “behaving” instead, marked by achieving tasks, projects, and goals (right side) while ignoring the left that longs for “belonging.”

 As a public policy example, police departments across the nation opted to deal with left-side concerns about police brutality by…